 - 1 a sharing: caring

 - b solidarity: community

 - c same: pain

 - d wrong: strong

 - e way: today

 - f another: other

-- 2 a Christians and Muslims are making a pilgrimage to Mary's shrine in Dassa.
+2 a Christians and Muslims are making a pilgrimage to Popenguine.

-- b They are going to the shrine of Mariama.

-- c Religious tolerance is not unusual in Benin.
+- b They are going to the shrine of Mariama. - c Religious tolerance is not unusual in Senegal. - d The roof of our house is leaking.
+We need to mend it! - e Where can we get some thatch to mend the roof? - f Nobody should be treated differently.

-- d He warned us that the pilgrimage was very long.

-- e Where can I get some matches to light the fire?

-- f Nobody should be treated differently.
 We are all equal.